Home > Environmental Health > Lead Inspection

 Selling or Renting a Home:

 The Federal Residential Lead-based Paint Hazard Reduction Act (42 U.S.C.
-4852d) known as EPA Title X requires sellers and landlords of most residential housing built before 1978 to disclose all available records and reports concerning lead-based paint and/or lead-based paint hazards, including the enclosed report and EPA's "Protect Your Family From Lead In Your Home" brochure in English or Spanish, to purchasers and tenants at the time of sale or lease or upon lease renewal.
+4852d, known as EPA Title X) requires sellers and landlords of most residential housing built before 1978 to disclose all available records and reports concerning lead-based paint and/or lead-based paint hazards and a copy of EPA's "Protect Your Family From Lead In Your Home" brochure in English or Spanish, to purchasers and tenants at the time of sale or lease or upon lease renewal.
 This disclosure must occur even if hazard reduction or abatement activities have been completed.
 Failure to disclose these test results is a violation of Federal regulations (24 CFR Part 35 and 40 CFR Part 745) and can result in fines and penalties.
 Other pertinent documents include:

-To find out more information about obligations under Federal lead-based paint requirements, call the National lead Information Clearinghouse (NLIC) at 800-424-LEAD or visit HUD.gov.
-You may also call the EPA at 202-566-0500 or visit EPA's lead page.
+To find out more information about obligations under Federal lead-based paint requirements, call the National lead Information Clearinghouse (NLIC) at 800-424-LEAD or visit the HUD website.
+You may also call the EPA at 202-566-0500 or visit the EPA's lead page.